person holding paper near pen and calculator

 Many actors also work a job where you’re employed too, such as waitressing or bar work.
 If this is the case, just ask for your employer to give you your P45 in April.
 Many companies will send this to you automatically.
 Make sure to keep it in a safe place for when you do your taxes.

-There will be a separate section on the tax return form for you to enter your income and taxes from this job.
+There will be a separate section on the tax return form for you to enter your income tax and taxes from this job.
 So, you don’t submit your combined income for the year.
 There is one section for your freelance acting income, and another for the income you earn through your employment.

 I’m Still Scared and Confused!